altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 But there was no need to go out of their way to mention such troubling facts.

-【… These are High Britannia made rifle we captured.
+"… These are High Britannia made rifle we captured.
 But soon, the new Belgaria-made rifle will be ready for loan.
-Riflemen units will become an important asset in the future, so it will be better to decide on the choice of personnel now.】
+Riflemen units will become an important asset in the future, so it will be better to decide on the choice of personnel now."<br/>

 Dorval sighed troublingly.